akjmicro/dclang/README.md

   would be things like search/replace and `regex`.
   * The `dsp.dc` lib has a good start!
 But it is growing still...this is an active area for my interests!
-  * A socket layer for networking would be nice.
-  * More OS-level integration (file system interaction, directories, permissions, etc.)
+  * More OS-level integration (directories, permissions, etc.)
   * Turtle graphics for the kids!?